-The ProSLIC® is a single, low-voltage CMOS device that provides all the SLIC, codec, DTMF detection, and signal generation functions needed for a complete analog telephone interface.
-The ProSLIC performs all battery, overvoltage, ringing, supervision, codec, hybrid, and test (BORSCHT) functions.
-Unlike most monolithic SLICs, the Si3210 does not require externally supplied high-voltage battery supplies.
+The Si3230 ProSLIC® is a single low-voltage CMOS device that provides all the SLIC, DTMF detection, and signal generation functions needed for a complete analog telephone interface when connected to an external codec.
+The ProSLIC performs all battery, overvoltage, ringing, supervision, and test functions.
+Unlike most monolithic SLICs, the Si3230 does not require externally supplied high-voltage supplies.
 Instead, it generates all necessary battery voltages from a positive dc supply using its own dc-dc converter controller.
 Two fully programmable tone generators can produce DTMF tones, phase continuous FSK (caller ID) signaling, and call progress tones.
 DTMF decoding and pulse metering signal generation are also integrated.
 The Si3201 linefeed interface IC performs all high voltage functions.
-As an option, the Si3201 can also be replaced with lowcost discrete components as shown in the typical application circuits in Figures 12, 13, and 14.
+As an option, the Si3201 can also be replaced with low-cost discrete components as shown in the typical application circuit in Figure 6.